2009–10 Libyan League Cup

+The 2009-10 Libyan League Cup was the third edition of the competition since its inception in 2007.

+Format

-The 2009-10 Libyan League Cup is the 3rd edition of the competition since its inception in 2007.
-This year's edition sees the 14 teams competing in the 2009-10 Libyan Premier League split up into four groups depending on geographical location; seven teams from the West and the other seven from the East.
+This edition saw the 14 teams competing in the 2009–10 Libyan Premier League split up into four groups depending on geographical location; seven teams from the west and the other seven from east.
 The top team from each group advanced to a two-legged semi-final, before a two-legged final to decide the winners.
-The competition is aimed at giving younger players and fringe first team players game time.
+The competition was aimed at giving younger players and fringe first team players game time.

-Group matches were played in March, with the semi-finals and final taking place in late May and early June.
+Group matches were played in March.
+The semi-finals and final took place in late May and early June.